Here's Where Each Illinois Region Stands on Coronavirus Metrics

 Region 9 –

-Comprised again of just two counties, Region 9's positivity rate has dropped again, now at 13.9% as of Friday.
+Comprised again of just two counties, Region 9's positivity rate was the only to increase in Illinois Saturday, now at 14%.
 The region peaked at 17.1% Nov.
 13.

-Hospital admissions have increased again, reportedly at 42 as of Friday.
-ICU bed availability sits at 29% and hospital beds at 21%, according to IDPH data.
+Hospital admissions have continued to decrease, reportedly at 358 as of Saturday.
+ICU bed availability sits at 29.1% and hospital beds at 21.5%, according to IDPH data.

 Counties in Region 9 include Lake and McHenry.